 Research shows that websites ranking on the first page of Google’s search results receive the overwhelming majority of user clicks.
 It goes without saying then that search engine optimization (SEO) is critical to making your blog visible in order to generate what is known as organic traffic.

-There’s much that goes into SEO, but here are just a few major points to make note of:
+There’s much that goes into SEO, but here are several major points to make note of for more SEO-friendly writing:

 - Create a list of target keywords relevant to your business.